Sandhya385/DemandForecasting_Flask/README.md

 The forecasting is performed using **SARIMAX** (statistical approach) and **XGBoost**(machine learning approach).

 The project includes:
--A **Flask API** deployed on Render for real-time forecasting -An **interactive Power BI dashboard** for visualization and insights -Simulation capabilities to test hypothetical demand scenarios
+- A **Flask API** deployed on Render for real-time forecasting
+- An **interactive Power BI dashboard** for visualization and insights
+- Simulation capabilities to test hypothetical demand scenarios

 ---